 Beginning in January 2015, DGP (Degree of Generator Performance) was introduced as a metric to improve the accuracy of the tier 1 MW estimate used by the market solution.
 DGP is calculated for all online resources for each market solution.
 DGP measures how closely the unit has been following economic dispatch for the past 30 minutes.
-The available tier 1 MW estimated by the market solution for each resource is based upon its economic dispatch, and energy schedule ramp rate or submitted synchronized reserve ramp rate, adjusted by its DGP.
-PJM communicates to generation operators whose tier 1 MW is part of the market solution the latest estimate of units' tier 1 MW and units' current DGP.35 DGP should be documented in PJM's Market Rules.
+The available tier 1 MW estimated by the market solution for each resource is based upon its economic dispatch, and energy schedule ramp rate or submitted synchronized reserve ramp r ate, adjusted by its DGP.
+PJM communicates to generation operators whose tier 1 MW is part of the market solution the latest estimate of units' tier 1 MW and units' current DGP.
+DGP should be documented in PJM's Market Rules.
+DGP violates the basic PJM principle that generation owners are solely responsible for their own offers.
+In addition, DGP is a crude estimate of ramp rates and does not account for the actual discontinuities along unit offer curves.

 The supply of tier 1 synchronized reserve available to the market solution is adjusted by eliminating tier 1 MW from unit types that cannot reliably provide synchronized reserve.
 These unit types are nuclear, wind, solar, landfill gas, energy storage, and hydro units.
-36 These units will be credited the synchronized energy premium price, like any other responding unit, if they respond to a spinning event.
+These units will be credited the synchronized energy premium price, like any other responding unit, if they respond to a spinning event.
 These units will not, however, be paid as tier 1 resources when the nonsynchronized reserve market clearing price goes above \$0.
-There is a review process for resources excluded from the tier 1 estimate that wish to be included.37
+There is a review process for resources excluded from the tier 1 estimate that wish to be included.